-Being a marketer is pretty sweet, but this doesn’t mean it comes easy.
-We've got a lot on our plates, such as campaigns, goals, budgets and priorities.
-Not to mention our need to be constantly creative, hard working, agile and persistent.
+Being a marketer is pretty sweet, but that doesn’t mean it comes easy.
+We've got a lot on our plates, like campaigns, goals, budgets, and priorities.
+Not to mention our need to be constantly creative, hard-working, agile, and persistent.

 The wisest and greatest of marketers set goals.
 If you run a campaign without goals, who's to say it was successful?
 Having goals in place for your marketing efforts will help you define success.